ChurchSuite/churchsuite-api/modules/addressbook.md

 This will return one of the following HTTP codes:

 * `200` contact deleted
-* `404` contact specified to update does not exist
+* `404` contact specified to delete does not exist